overte-org/overte-website-sphinx/source/privacy_policy.rst

 Fediverse
 ~~~~~~~~~

-On this website we are embedding `fediverse <https://fediverse.party/>`_ apps and content.
+On this website we are embedding `Fediverse <https://fediverse.party/>`_ apps and content.
 Explicitly we are using the social network `mastodon <https://joinmastodon.org/>`_.
-This service does not record any additonal data.
+This service does not record any additional data.
 But if you are logged in your mastodon server, the `privacy policy <https://joinmastodon.org/privacy-policy>`_ of that server applies for all interactions with the content.

 ----------------------
 Children's Information